jscutlery/convoyr/README.md

 }
 ```

-The `shouldHandleRequest` function is optional, if it's not provided the plugin will handle **all requests** executed through the HTTP client.
-It's important to think about which requests the plugin should be bound.

-> Imagine you want to build an authentication plugin that add the authorization token to the request headers and you forget to add conditional handling.
-The token will potentially leak to other insecure origins which obviously result in a serious security issue.
+The `shouldHandleRequest` function is optional.
+If not provided, HttpExt will execute the plugin handler for **all outgoing requests**.
+For this reason it's better to provide the function and to be strict as possible.
+See the section below for handling exactly what you need using built-in matchers.

-### Matchers
+#### Matchers

-Matchers are used to do conditional handling depending on the request object.
+Matchers are utils functions for conditional request handling.

 - _matchOrigin:_ `matchOrigin(expression: OriginMatchExpression) => RequestCondition`
 - _matchMethod:_ `matchMethod(expression: MethodMatchExpression) => RequestCondition`